greghulette/Wireless_Communication_Board-WCB/Readme.md

 <h2> Description/Purpose </h2>

 <br>Background: <br>I was initially having issues getting signals into and out of the dome reliably and wanted a better way to accomplish this.
-I started out with I2C like most builders but quickly found out that I2C wasn't meant for longer distances or electricly noisy environments.
+I started out with I2C like most builders but quickly found out that I2C wasn't meant for longer distances or electrically noisy environments.
 I realized that serial communications are better in this type of environment, but wasn't sure how to get serial to the many different devices within my Droid since serial can only be connected to a single device at a time.
 The connected device can replicate the signal out another port, but I didn't feel like that was the most efficient means of communication.

 <br>Hence, the reason I made these boards.
 I developed these boards to allow the various microcontrollers in R2 to communicate out their serial port directly to another board, no matter where they are in my droid.
-I accomplished this by accepting a serial command into the WCB from a microcontroller, evaluting whether it will go out another locally connected serial port, or foward it to another WCB to send it out their locally connected serial port.
+I accomplished this by accepting a serial command into the WCB from a microcontroller, evaluating whether it will go out another locally connected serial port, or forward it to another WCB to send it out to their locally connected serial port.
 This is essentially how computer networks work as well.
-<br>I decided to go with a wireless technology between the WCBs to alleviate some of the issues with being in an electrically noisy envrionment as well as remove the need for passing data through the slip ring between the body and dome.
-The WCB is using ESP-NOW, which is is a connectionless wireless communication protocol that allows the quick and low-power control of smart devices without a router.
+<br>I decided to go with a wireless technology between the WCBs to alleviate some of the issues with being in an electrically noisy environment as well as remove the need for passing data through the slip ring between the body and dome.
+The WCB is using ESP-NOW, which is a connectionless wireless communication protocol that allows the quick and low-power control of smart devices without a router.
 It uses the same frequencies that WiFi uses, but I have not seen any RF congestion issues that traditional WiFi sees at conventions.
 By using this method, all you need in the dome is power and you can control the dome without it being physically connected to the body.

 While these boards don't control any components within R2, it does allow for the efficient communication of all other microcontrollers.
-These boards also allow you to have multiple serially connected devices to communicate with each other direclty and bi-directionaly.
+These boards also allow you to have multiple serially connected devices to communicate with each other directly and bi-directionaly.
 The serially connected devices can communicate to other serial devices connected to the same WCB, or devices connected to remote WCBs.
 This is accomplished by adding up to 6 characters to your string that you send to the remote device.<br><br>